captbaritone/jordaneldredge.com/readme.md

-# Content of my tech blog
+# Content of my programming blog